danny305/Austin-bike-project/FINAL PROJECT FILES/README.md

 Membership Breakdown.ipynb - Take in the raw B-Cycle data and then observe the member type breakdown and average ride duration over time

-Membership with Weather.ipynb - Attempt associating member type and weather (rain, temp, humidity) to cluster usage and predict how users ride
+Member Ride Duration with Weather.ipynb - Attempt associating member type and weather (rain, temp, humidity) to cluster usage and predict how users ride